 Occurrence of codes in same document – Counts the number of documents in which two codes occur.
 The location of the two codes is irrelevant; they must both have been assigned at least once in the document.

 - If necessary, restrict your analysis to currently activated documents only.

 Click on OK and MAXQDA will open an accordingly generated code map:

-Each circle symbolizes a code, with the distances between two codes representing how similarly the codes have been applied in the data material.
+Each circle symbolizes a code, with the distances between two codes representing how similarly the codes have been applied in the data.
 As a further option, the larger the circles the more code assignments have been made with that code.
 Colors can be used to highlight groupings (clusters).
-In addition, connecting lines between the codes can be activated, which indicate which codes overlap or co-occur.
+In addition, connecting lines between the codes can be activated, which indicate which codes co-occur.
 Optionally, the connection lines are displayed thicker the more coincidences there are between two codes.

-The first three symbols allow you to set what aspect is analyzed to determine the similarity between two codes.
-These are the three options mentioned above:
+The first three symbols allow you to set what type of co-occurrence is analyzed to determine the similarity between two codes.
+These are the three options explained for the settings dialog box above:

 Analyzed relation of codes – Intersection of codes in a segment.

 Analyzed relation of codes – Proximity of codes in same document.

 Analyzed relation of codes – Occurrence of codes in same document..

 Changing these similarity settings recalculates the display of your code map.